robert/robert.github.com/_posts/2020-08-09-ppab7-auto-project-builder.md

 published: false
 ---
 {% raw %}
 This is a programming project for Advanced Beginners.
 If you’ve completed all the introductory tutorials and short exercises you can find but are struggling to find medium-sized projects to develop your skills on, this project is for you.
-It is structured and guided, whilst still leaving all of the difficult work to you, and can be completed using any programming language.
+It is structured and guided, whilst still leaving all of the difficult work to you.
+The project can be completed using any programming language, and I've written [an example version in Python][example] that you can refer to if you get truly stuck.
 Plus, in the second half of the project we go deep, deep into the minutiae of how I think about splitting code up into functions.

 Let's get started.